MadelineRLuth/MadelineRLuth.github.io/index.md

 ## About Me

-My name is Madeline and I am currently a [Biomedical Sciences](https://biomedsci.ucsd.edu) PhD student in the lab of [Elizabeth Winzeler](https://winzeler.ucsd.edu/) at UC San Diego.
+My name is Madeline and I am currently a PhD student in the [Biomedical Sciences Graduate Program](https://biomedsci.ucsd.edu) at UC San Diego completing my thesis work in the lab of [Elizabeth Winzeler](https://winzeler.ucsd.edu/).
 I am also a member of the [Malaria Drug Accelerator (MalDA) Consortium](https://winzeler.ucsd.edu/malda/), where my chief role is to process sequencing data from drug-resistant parasites.
 On the side, I manage the Twitter handles for both the [Winzeler Lab](https://twitter.com/WinzelerLabUCSD) group and [MalDA](https://twitter.com/MalariaTargetID).

-**My main research interests include drug discovery and development in infectious diseases; analysis of large-scale omics datasets; and understanding genomic determinants of drug resistance.**
+**My main research interests include drug discovery and development in infectious diseases; analysis of large-scale omics datasets; and understanding the genomic determinants of drug resistance.**

 Previously, I obtained my B.S. in Microbiology from UC Riverside, where I worked as an undergraduate research assistant in the labs of David Crowley and Sharon L. Walker.